The following is an excerpt from my book Independent Contractor, Sole Proprietor, and LLC Taxes Explained in 100 Pages or Less.

 - 100% of your tax from last year.

-Given the inherent difficulty in predicting what your tax liability is going to be before you know for certain what your business income will be, it’s generally recommended to just make estimated tax payments based upon the “100% of last year’s total tax” option.
-Assuming you use this option, each of your four quarterly payments will generally just be equal to 25% of the total tax you paid last year.
+Given the inherent difficulty in predicting what your tax liability is going to be before you know for certain what your business income will be, it’s generally recommended to make estimated tax payments based upon the “100% of last year’s total tax” option.
+Assuming you use this option, each of your four payments will generally be equal to 25% of the total tax you paid last year.

 There is an exception for high-income taxpayers: If your adjusted gross income was $150,000 or more last year, instead of being able to base your estimated payments on 100% of last year’s total tax, you will be required to base your payments on 110% of last year’s total tax.